 According to National Geographic contributors Samantha Cohen and Eric Estroff, Americans throw out an average of $165 billion of food every year.
-Not only is excess food waste a problem for people’s wallets, it also has a detrimental effect on the environment.
+Not only is excess food waste a problem for people’s wallets, it also has a detrimental effect on the environment and makes it harder for food to reach those who really need it.

-Fortunately, there are several ways that you can reduce the amount of food you throw out at the end of the week.
+Fortunately, there are several ways you can reduce the amount of food you have to throw away.
 Following these seven simple tips to reduce food waste will result in an eco-friendly and money-saving kitchen.

 Avoiding a shopping cart full of excess food that you don’t need is a great way to start reducing your overall food waste.
 The less you buy, the less you could potentially waste.